timtimkaaa/MyObsidianRepoo/Inbox/I need to implement a better way to handle all of my friendships.md

 There are 3 categories:
 - Most important friendships - these are the people who I care for and value the most, and who I want to invest my time in the most.
-- Potential important friendships - these are people, with who I sense that we fit each other and who I feel i
+- Potential important friendships - these are people, with who I sense that we fit each other and who I feel will get into the " most important friendships" category, but didn't yet.
+- Others - importantly, still my friends, still people I enjoy and respect, but who don't feel as good to be around.
 ### Also check out / References